Updated on October 8th, 2021 by Nikolaos Sismanis

 Synopsys develops electronic design automation software products used to compose and test integrated circuits.
 Both the company’s top & bottom lines have expanded rapidly over the past few years, as Synopsys benefited greatly from the growing global demand for chips.

 Despite Alkeon’s low profile and preference to not attract media attention, the company is a silent achiever.
-Displaying market-beating returns by unlocking the alpha potential on multiple stocks, management has delivered for clients by taking excellent care of their capital.
+Displaying market-beating returns by unlocking the alpha potential on multiple stocks, management has delivered for clients with excellent investment returns.

 You can download an Excel spreadsheet with metrics that matter of Alkeon Capital Management current 13F equity holdings below: